ceeds-coding-club/switchgrass/README.md

 this is terrifying, aaah!!
 (RK). i'm not sure it went through!
 (RK) Yes it did...yay!(RK)

-Trying commit using GitBash on uni laptop (PG)
+Trying commit using GitBash on uni laptop (PG) test on RStudio (PG)